Skip to main content

 • Claims of being a "government program" or "government approved"

-• Pressure to stop communicating with creditors or your bank right away
+• Pressure to stop communicating with creditors or banks right away

 • No verifiable BBB rating or industry accreditation

-You can verify any company at BBB.org.
+Any company can be verified at BBB.org.
 Look not just at the rating but at how the company responds to complaints.
-That tells you more than the letter grade alone.
+That tells more than the letter grade alone.
 See our full guide on how to choose a reputable debt relief company for a deeper checklist.

 What CuraDebt Does Differently

-I started CuraDebt in 2001, shortly after graduating from UC San Diego.
-The industry back then was even less regulated than it is today, and I saw quickly that the companies winning weren't the ones with the best TV ads.
+CuraDebt was founded in 2001, with 25 years across the full range of debt situations.
+The industry back then was even less regulated than it is today.
+The companies that lasted weren't the ones with the best TV ads.
 They were the ones with the most repeat referrals.
-People recommending them to their brother-in-law.
-That's what I built toward.
+That's what CuraDebt was built toward.

 Potential Tax Consequences Worth Planning For